Kshitizzz/aws-saa-co3/rds-aurora-elasticache/read-replica-az-vs-multi-az.md

 - rds will become multi az
 - snapshot taken of source DB
 - snapshot restored to standby DB in another az
-- SYNC replication enabled between source DB in azA and replica in azB
+- SYNC replication enabled between source DB in azA and snapshotted DB in azB
 - ZERO DOWNTIME -> NO NEED TO STOP THE DB to configure it multi-az